-- 1.8.a.
-At the primary clinical site, the program must provide each fellow with: - 1.8.a.1. a designated work area; (Core) - 1.8.a.2. an individual computer with access to hospital and laboratory information systems, electronic health records, and the Internet; and, (Core) - 1.8.a.3. access to updated teaching materials, such as interesting case files and archived conference materials, or study sets, such as glass slides and virtual study sets, encompassing the core curriculum areas of anatomic and/or clinical pathology, as matches the program's specialty concentration.
-(Core) - 1.8.b.
-There must be office space, meeting rooms, and laboratory space to support patient care-related teaching, educational, and research activities, and clinical service work. - 1.8.c.
-Clinical material related to the subspecialty area of the fellowship must be provided.
-(Core) - 1.8.c.1.
-Clinical information must be indexed so as to permit retrieval of archived records and materials in a timely manner.
-(Core) - 1.8.c.2.
-The program must have a wide variety of blood banking/transfusion medicine clinical material that includes blood donors, blood products, immunohematology specimens, transfusion reaction work-ups, and coagulopathies from both adult and pediatric patients.
-(Core) - 1.8.d.
-The laboratory must have a blood banking/transfusion medicine information system that is approved by the Food and Drug Administration (FDA) for use in blood banking/transfusion medicine.
-(Core) - 1.8.e.
+1.8.a.
+At the primary clinical site, the program must provide each fellow with: a designated work area; (Core) 1.8.a.1.
+1.8.a.2. an individual computer with access to relevant electronic records and the internet: (Core) 1.8.a.3. an individual light microscope and access to a multi-headed light microscope for rotations on which microscopic evaluations account for a major portion of the clinical experience: (Core) 1.8.a.4. photomicroscopy and gross imaging technology; (Core) radiographic imaging technology, when applicable to specimen type; and, (Core) 1.8.a.5.
+1.8.a.6. access to updated teaching materials, such as interesting case files and archived conference materials, or study sets, such as glass slides and virtual study sets, encompassing the core curriculum areas of anatomic and/or clinical pathology, as matches the program's specialty concentration.
+(Core) 1.8.b.
+There must be office space, meeting rooms, and laboratory space to support patient care-related teaching, educational, and research activities, and clinical service work.
+(Core) The program must conduct at least 500 medicolegal autopsies annually.
+(Core) 1.8.c.
+1.8.c.1.
+The institution or office must conduct at least 300 additional autopsies for each additional fellowship position requested.
+(Core) 1.8.c.2.
+Postmortem records must be indexed to permit retrieval of archived records by cause and manner of death.
+(Core) 1.8.c.3.
+Autopsies for examination by fellows must be derived from a wide and comprehensive variety of case types for examination by the fellow.
+(Core) 1.8.d.
+A laboratory consultant should be available at the primary site for the following services: microbiology, clinical chemistry, serology, subspecialty pathology, radiology, forensic toxicology, physical anthropology, odontology, firearms examination, DNA matching, and other scientific studies needed to complete a death investigation.(Detail)† 1.8.d.1.
+When such facilities and personnel are not available at the primary site, they should be available and accessible to fellows at accredited laboratories or institutions (Detail) 1.8.e.
 Laboratories must perform all tests required for the education of fellows and/or provide access to the results of reference laboratory tests that are not performed at the primary clinical site and participating sites.
+(Core)

-(Core) - 1.9.
+- 1.9.
 The program, in partnership with its Sponsoring Institution, must ensure healthy and safe learning and working environments that promote fellow well-being and provide for: - 1.9.a. access to food while on duty; (Core) - 1.9.b. safe, quiet, clean, and private sleep/rest facilities available and accessible for fellows with proximity appropriate for safe patient care; (Core)